LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 Attribute Set Type canonical names are constructed as follows:

-* MUST be in the format `_attributeSetTypeNamespace_` + "`#`" + `attributeSetTypeName`, where `attributeSetTypeNamespace` MUST be either a multihash content hash (encoded as a multibase string), the DSNP User URI of the schema author (beginning with "`dsnp://`"), a DID for the schema author that is trusted by the implementation (beginning with the string "`did:`"), or the empty string (for schemaless attribute set types).
+* MUST be in the format `_attributeSetTypeNamespace_` + "`#`" + `attributeSetTypeName`, where `attributeSetTypeNamespace` MUST be either a multihash content hash (encoded as a multibase string), the DSNP DID of the schema author (beginning with "`did:dsnp:`"), another DID for the schema author that is trusted by the implementation (beginning with the string "`did:`"), or the empty string (for schemaless attribute set types).
 * `attributeSetTypeName` MUST match a declared type value in the Attribute Set Value Document
-* If `attributeSetTypeNamespace` is a DSNP User URI or DID, it must match the schema author in the schema referenced from the credential document, and the schema must include a proof that can be verified using the author's public key.
+* If `attributeSetTypeNamespace` is a DID, it must match the schema author in the schema referenced from the credential document, and the schema must include a proof that can be verified using the author's public key.
 * If `attributeSetTypeNamespace` is empty, the credential document MUST NOT reference a schema.
 * If `attributeSetTypeNamespace` is a multibase string, it must match the multihash content hash of the schema file referenced from the credential document.